eduncan911/eduncan911.github.io/source/_posts/2014-07-11-key-based-ssh-logins-with-putty.markdown

 What if there was a way to *sign* your specific machine, say your desktop, to only allow connections from it?
 Then, combine that machine signature with yet another password (called a passphrase) for an impromptu two-factor authentication to login?
 (Factor 1, the certificate key; Factor 2, your passphrase)

 That is my take on why I use SSH keys to sign into Linux machines.
-You not only need my password; but, you also need my certificate (PuTTY key).
+You not only need my password; but, you also need my certificate.

 ### Other Reasons to use SSH keys for logins